What happened in the hours before, during and after a catastrophic deluge hit Texas Hill Country

 By Ray Sanchez and Rebekah Riess, CNN

-(CNN) — For many families, the most serious warnings about the deadly and raging torrent in Texas Hill Country last week came too late.
+(CNN) — For many families, the most serious warnings about the deadly and raging torrent in Texas Hill Country on July 4 came too late.
 Many were asleep.
 Others, in a region long accustomed to extreme weather, were kept up by heavy bursts of rain and earsplitting cracks of thunder that shook buildings.

 “I thought it was just lightning and thunderstorm,” recalled Caroline Cutrona, a counselor at Camp Mystic, where young girls bonded in rustic cabins with names like the Bubble Inn and the Giggle Box.
 “I had no idea of the severity.”

 She was not alone.
-Still, state emergency management officials had activated emergency response resources as early as Wednesday evening, warning of potential flooding heading into the July Fourth holiday weekend.
+Still, state emergency management officials had activated emergency response resources as early as the evening of July 2, warning of potential flooding heading into the July Fourth holiday weekend.
 The alerts – including critical warnings the National Weather Service said gave preliminary lead times of more than three hours before flash flooding conditions occurred – would grow more dire.

-Torrential rains transformed the pristine Guadalupe River, unleashing roaring cascades in the predawn hours of Independence Day along 40 miles of Kerr County, claiming at least 103 lives there alone, including 36 children.
-The confirmed death toll in Texas was 129 as of Friday evening.
+Torrential rains transformed the pristine Guadalupe River, unleashing roaring cascades in the predawn hours of Independence Day along 40 miles of Kerr County – claiming at least 106 lives there alone, including 36 children.
+The confirmed death toll statewide was 132 as of Monday morning.

 More than a summer’s worth of rain had fallen in the area overnight into the holiday, swelling part of the river from about 3 feet to 30 feet in just 45 minutes and turning the beloved waterway into a killer.
 The catastrophic deluge laid waste to communities across Kerr and Kendall counties, where neighborhoods and RV parks, as well as the 18 or so youth camps attended by thousands of kids each summer, were swept away in its fury.